'If you don't perform for Arteta, you're out!' - Martinez praises Arsenal boss for uncompromising style | Goal.com

 "You have to follow him and that's what we're trying to do now."

-Martinez has been filling in for Bernd Leno between the sticks while the Arsenal No.1 recovers from a knee injury, and has recorded three clean sheets in his last four appearances.
+Martinez has been filling in for Bernd Leno between the sticks while the Arsenal number one recovers from a knee injury, and has recorded three clean sheets in his last four appearances.

 The 27-year-old has endured plenty of frustration at the Emirates since graduating to the first team in 2012, but he is delighted that his hard work is starting to pay off under Arteta.